WalletConnect/walletconnect-docs/docs/specs/sign/session-proposal.md

 Proposal protocol will be established as follows:

-1. Dapp sends session proposal on pairing P with publicKey, relayB, permissions and metadata
+1. Dapp sends session proposal on pairing P with publicKey, relay, permissions and metadata
 2. Wallet receives session proposal with required namespaces and public key X on pairing P
 3. Wallet generates key pair Y
 4. Wallet settles session with symmetric key derived with keys X and Y